Divorce & Finances

 Spousal Maintenance (Alimony) and Taxes

-The Tax Cuts and Jobs Act of 2017 changed the tax treatment of spousal maintenance for divorces finalized after December 31, 2018:
+The Tax Cuts and Jobs Act of 2017 changed the tax treatment of spousal maintenance for agreements or judgments executed after December 31, 2018:

 - The paying spouse can no longer deduct maintenance payments from their federal taxable income.